 Having read all the above, you may be wondering which product I suggest as an alternative to Lightroom.
 Well, everyone has slightly different needs, but my recommendations would be as follows:

-- If you want an easy to use option that has lots of tools to help you edit your photos, Skylum Luminar would be my pick.
-It’s particularly good for those looking to get into photo editing, who perhaps don’t already have lots of experience in something like Lightroom
+- If you want an easy-to-use option that has lots of tools to help you edit your photos, Skylum Luminar NEO would be my pick.
+It’s particularly good for those looking to get into photo editing, who perhaps don’t already have lots of experience in something like Lightroom.
+It’s available with both as either a subscription or for a one-off payment

 - If you are on Linux, then I would suggest Corel AfterShot Pro